EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 The Tax Moves Blog

-One of the most common triggers happens at the software level.
+A common pattern appears at the software level.

-When a J-1 worker’s Form W-2 Box 1 income falls within common EITC income ranges, some tax software systems calculate the credit automatically before verifying tax residency status.
+When a J-1 worker’s Form W-2 Box 1 income falls within typical EITC income ranges, some tax software systems calculate the credit before confirming tax residency status.

 -